ibm-cloud-docs/vpc/file_storage_vpc_xaccount_share_access_removal.md

 A failed accessor share and its associated mount targets can't become stable again and can't be reused.
 The accessor account can and must delete these resources.
 {: note}

-During the beta phase of the regional file share offering, sharing access to a share with other accounts is not supported.
-{: beta}

 ## Removing authorization
 {: #file-storage-xaccount-deauth}